fleetdm/fleet/handbook/engineering/README.md

 - Fleet encourages embracing the inevitability of mistakes and discourages blame games.
 - Fleet stresses the critical importance of avoiding outages because they make customers' lives worse instead of better.

+## Do we estimate released bugs and outages?

+Estimating bugs and outages can be helpful in getting on the same page about how much time we want to spend on a given piece of unplanned work, and how much the ∑ of unplanned work is affecting a team's throughput.

 ## Project boards

 [🚀 Release](https://github.com/orgs/fleetdm/projects/40) - The current release (daily go-to board) for engineers.